ButteredCat/my_blog/README.md

 * Create a `sensitive.py` in `my_blog`, in which you define 4 variables: [`SECRET_KEY`](https://docs.djangoproject.com/en/dev/ref/settings/#secret-key), `LOCAL_DB`, `LOCAL_DB_USER` and `LOCAL_DB_PASS`.
 * Customise `ALLOWED_HOSTS` and `STATIC_URL` in `my_blog/settings.py`.
 * Change `short_name` in `templates/duoshuo.html` to your own.
 You can get one in [Duoshuo](http://duoshuo.com).
-* Setup datbase with django migration tools.
+* Setup database with django migration tool.
 * Runserver.

 ## Deploy on SAE
 * Run `pack.py` to package code and static files.
 * Export local database.
-* Upload package and database to SAE.
+* Upload package and database file to SAE.